-March 14/15.
-I helped a Canadian women get an onward ticket so that she could fly to Costa Rica.
-Her name was Heidi.
-In Houston on layover I talked to her some more and she told me that she has osteoporosis it doesn’t think she’ll be able to serve anymore because she keeps breaking her ribs.
-I gave her Richard‘s number one told her to call for help with the osteoporosis.
 When I finally arrived in Panama City, I was boiling in the 90 degree heat and thought I had lost Elefante.
 I went to the wrong terminal and only found out when I was going through customs.
 I was afraid my pack would be gone when I made it to luggage as I was very late.
 Thank the gods it was there.
-I could feel all 36 pounds of it as i swung it over my shoulders.
+I could feel all 36 pounds as I swung it over my shoulders.
 I held my breath as I went through customs.
 I had dreaded the moment because I was afraid I’d be stopped for my supplements.
-After some hesitation I found the metro.
-It turns out it was the first day of the opening of the metro line to the airport.
-There were press there and they interviewed me about how it compares to other metros in terms of ease of use etc.
+With relief I made it through.
+After some difficulty I found the metro, not realizing it was the first day of the new line from downtown to the airport.
+Two newspaper press interviewed me, taking my photo and asking how it compares with other subways I had used.
+I recommended they make the purchase of a RAPI pass easier, perhaps a large sign in English.
+I wondered whether the photo byline would be “first gringa to use metro in Panama City airport”.

 From there I headed to the canal museum in a beautiful building that had been the headquarters of the canal construction starting in 1911.
 It was an excellent museum and I was worried that I didn’t have enough time to see everything.
 I asked if I could come back the next day and they said not without paying.
 Given that it was $10 person, I wasn’t here to pay twice.
 It was a an excellent exhibit and I learned a lot about many things, including racism and how it manifested in differences in income and treatment of American, Panamanians, African Antilles, and Europeans.

 March 17.
-I decided to go to Miraflores locks.
-It was a long trip.
-I walked to Cinco de Mayo and then took the Metro to Alwood mall and walked around everywhere looking and asking for the bus and then got in the wrong queue. and felt guilty about canceling the trip so I kept it even though I had to pay more than the bus.
-I was on the bus when I decided to take the ride.
-He told me a bit about the way and when I got to the locks I found out it was $18 to see the IMAX film And the museum was closed till 2025.
+I wanted to see the canal, and was told that the cheapest and best way to do that was to take a bus to Miraflores locks.
+It turned out to be a long exhausting trip on public transportation, the first of many.
+I walked to the metro stop at Cinco de Mayo, took the metro to the Allbrook mall where I spent half an hour trying to find the bus to the locks.
+I ended up in the wrong queue, then called a local car for hire (a local woman had told me about the service), and almost canceled it when I found the right bus, but didn’t want to stiff the driver.
+I was already on the bus when I changed my mind and jumped off to find the private driver.
+He was very nice and told me a bit about Panama City on our drive.
+It wasn’t very far, maybe 5 miles from the plaza, en I got to the locks I found out it was $18 to see the IMAX film And the museum was closed till 2025.
 I really wanted to see the interactive museum and decided that the other was not worth the money.

 Then I walked around the area where the fenced in jungle was and walked to the highway and then started walking back when I met Emilio who was driving Uber gave me a ride back to locks and we talked and he gave me his number and said come for food later.
 I headed back to the mall and then took the metro to Santa Thomas and walked on Cinta costera out to a section called San Francisco to the union bar on the point.
 I walked there because I met a nice family.
 She was Panamanian he was from New York and he runs triathlons and we talked the whole way and then they laughed and said they were going to wedding the next day in Casco Viejo at church Merced and I walked around a bit and then I returned and met Emilio for dinner and talked to him all evening until I was exhausted and asked for a ride at 11 and got scared because he’s been drinking and arrived back to the hostel where I spent the night and got a little bit of sleep.